Longfei-CLF/coursework-1-Longfei-CLF/comp0035_coursework2.md

 # Coursework 2

+## Major changes in target audience

+After CW1, the target audience is changed because I have a clearer vision about the scope and use of the Volcano app.
+Now there are two different categories of the web users.

+###Category I: Researchers
+Mainly researchers such as geologists from government, companies or universities who are looking to access some historical volcanic eruption data to provide a base data trend for their prediction models to improve the accuracy of their predictions.
+More accurate predictions can save a lot of damage and protect the residents lived near volcano.

+###Category II: Residents lived near volcano

+The app will send eruption alert to the residents once residents lived near volcano report some phenomenon like dust and ground vibrations or the statical model designed by the scientists have accurate predication.
+Meantime, the residents can also use the app to access the eruption data to simply know the trend of the volcano and the environment they lived with.

 ## Requirements definition and analysis
 The term 'requirements' is used in the broader sense, user stories and/or use cases may be used.